How can online casino media buyers scale winning campaigns?

 Common mistakes to avoid

-- Ramping spend too quickly without validating data.
+- Ramping spend too quickly before the data is validated.

 - Neglecting attribution and tracking integrity before scale.

-- Over-reliance on a single channel, creative, or partner.
+- Over-relying on a single channel, creative, audience, or partner.

 - Ignoring compliance and platform advertising policies during rapid rollouts.

-- Failing to guard against fraud and low-quality traffic when increasing volume.
+- Failing to guard against fraud and low-quality traffic when volume increases.

 Tools and platforms to support scaling